Our Pest Control team provides an effective pest control service for residents in the borough.

 Who delivers the pest control service in the Havant area?

-Havant Borough Council's pest control team consists of a pest control foreman who manages two pest control operatives.
+Havant Borough Council's pest control team consists of two pest control operatives.
 These rapidly respond to the everyday pest complaints made by members of the public and may also assist commercial premises.
 They deal with complaints concerning pests that represent a possible threat to human health.
 The type and intensity of complaints varies throughout the year but typical complaints involve rodents and insects.

 What pest control methods are used?

 All pests require food, shelter, warmth and security.
 If these factors are removed the pests will no longer survive.
 For the destruction of pests various methods may be used.
 In order to determine the most effective method of pest control to be used an in depth knowledge of the species involved and its life cycle is required.
 Physical methods such as electronic fly killers or rodent traps may be used or alternatively chemicals such as pesticides or types of poison may be used.
 However it is imperative that all persons using these control methods are suitably trained.